EricWVGG/EricWVGG.github.io/sanity-nextjs-google-map.md

 }
 ```

-Now we’ll set up a “clusterizer” (yes, it’s really called that) that turns our map points into a mix of clusters and pins.
-Replace `// insert: clusterizer` with:
+Now we’ll set up a hook that turns our map points into a mix of clusters and pins.
+Replace `// insert: cluster hook` with:

 ```typescript
 const { clusters, supercluster } = useSupercluster({